dangrie158/email-categorization-thesis/source/12_chapter_4.md

 A more sophisticated approach to generate document vectors from word2vec's word vectors is *Paragraph Vector* which was presented as an extension of word2vec by Quoc Le and Thomas Mikolov (-@le2014distributed).

 *Paragraph Vector* learns vector representations for a text of variable length by using a second projection matrix $D$ alongside the projection matrix of the words $Wi$ where each paragraph is represented by a row.
 The matrix $D$ therefore has a dimensionality of $N \times k$ where N is the number of paragraphs in the corpus.
 The rest of the network uses the same architecture as a normal word2vec model.
 The output of the first layer is calculated by either concatenating or averaging the row of the document matrix that represents the current paragraph to the usual output of the first layer in a classical word2vec model.
 The paragraph row of $D$ can be seen as another word that is in every context while learning the paragraph.
 The row can, therefore, be seen as a memory that is used for the whole paragraph.
-Since the number of parameters that need to be learned by the model increases due to the extra paragraph matrix by $N \times k$, however, @le2014distributed point out that learning the extra parameters is still efficient, since the architectural sparsity constraint of only one active row of $D$ at a time.
+The number of parameters that need to be learned by the model increases due to the extra paragraph matrix by $N \times k$, however, @le2014distributed point out that learning the extra parameters is still efficient, since the architectural sparsity constraint of only one active row of $D$ at a time.

 ### Data visualization

 Visualizing the output of the vectorization can be a helpful way to determine the quality of the produced vectors.
 For a quick overview of where the document vectors point to in their embedding vector space and which vectors are neighbors to each other, a two-dimensional representation that can easily be visualized is desirable.
 However, this requires a dimensionality reduction from the high-dimensional representation vector space to a low-dimensional visualization vector space.
-This dimensionality reduction needs to preserve the general structure of the high-dimensional vectors in their low-dimensional representatives.
+This dimensionality reduction needs to preserve the general structure of the high-dimensional vectors in their low-dimensional representatives as good as possible.

 One technique that is specifically developed for visualizations of high-dimensional data is *t-Distributed Stochastic Neighbor Embedding* (t-SNE) (@maaten2008visualizing).
 It provides state-of-the-art, structure-preserving dimensionality reduction and is highly scalable.
 The implementation used is created by Dmitry Ulyanov which is scalable to multiple CPU cores (-@ulyanov2016multicore).

 [Figure @fig:tsne-tfidf] [- @fig:tsne-d2v] show the visualization of the resulting document vectors using the vectorization techniques described before and a t-SNE dimensionality reduction on the news corpus presented in [chapter @sec:newscorpus].
 Each category is limited to 500 random documents.
 The word2vec vector summation and Paragraph Vector model used the news corpus and Wikipedia corpus presented in the last chapter to learn the word embeddings.
-As one can see, even in the low-dimensional representation some correlation between the classes of adjacent elements can be observed which justifies the examination of the quality of the output of clustering algorithms on these vectors.
+As one can see, even in the low-dimensional representation, some correlation between the classes of adjacent elements can be observed which justifies the examination of the quality of the output of clustering algorithms on these vectors.
 The visualization for the Paragraph Vectors shows only little correlation between the elements of one class; however, this may be due to a latent structure in the set of vectors which causes the t-SNE dimensionality reduction to perform poorly on this set for this task.
 An indicator for this may be the dense hotspot on the left, containing many vectors in a small area.

 ![Visualization of document vectors created using TF-IDF vectorization and t-SNE dimensionality reduction](source/figures/tsne_tfidf.pdf "Visualization of TF-IDF vectors"){width=90% #fig:tsne-tfidf}